mlerner/mlerner.github.io/_posts/2022-01-13-the-ties-that-un-bind-decoupling-ip-from-web-services-and-sockets-for-robust-addressing-agility-at-cdn-scale.md

 - _Hostname-to-address_ bindings control how hostnames (like `www.micahlerner.com`) map to IP addresses/machines that can serve requests
 - _Address-to-socket_ bindings control how services running on machines{% sidenote 'sockets' "For a reference on network sockets, I have really enjoyed [Beej's Guide to Networking Programming](https://beej.us/guide/bgnet/)"%} service client requests.

-First, the paper describes how CloudFlare can quickly and dynamically update _hostname-to-address_ bindings by changing configurations called _policies_ - DNS servers ingest _policies_ and use them to decide which IP addresses to return for a given hostname.
+First, the paper describes how Cloudflare can quickly and dynamically update _hostname-to-address_ bindings by changing configurations called _policies_ - DNS servers ingest _policies_ and use them to decide which IP addresses to return for a given hostname.

 {% maincolumn 'assets/ties/fig3.png' '' %}